 "Shego, baby, look at me," Kim pled.
 Shego did as requested, focusing on olive green eyes.

 "What?
 I thought you were leaving.
 Didn't you want to go outside?"
-Shego asked curiously.
+Shego asked with a scrunched up face.
 "I'm almost sure that's what was happening."

 "No, sweetheart, you were practically kicking me out.
 Why?"
-Kim begged to know.
+Kim begged, holding her lover a little tighter with the hope of keeping her focused.
 "Do you feel like you're in one of your fogs?
 Or maybe coming out of a fog?
 It seems like you're half here and half somewhere else."

 Shego shut her eyes tightly and rubbed her temples with both hands.
 Kim took hold of the moving hands to still them and then cupped Shego's face.
 Emerald eyes opened again, looking blank once more.

-"Because it seemed like that was what you were doing, like you were going to go outside and hang out with Carmilla.
-I don't remember you saying it, but it seems like you would be doing it," Shego explained as best she could.
+"Because it seemed like that's what you were doing, like you were going to go outside and hang out with Carmilla.
+I don't remember you saying it, but it seems like you'd be doing it," Shego explained as best she could.
 "Like it was logical."

 Kim shook her head.
 "No, nothing about this is logical.
 It doesn't make any sense at all.
-Do you remember what might have put that thought in your head?"
+Do you remember what might've put that thought in your head?"

 "I…" Shego rubbed her forehead, eyes drifting, attempting to look at the floor.
-The vampire growled a little and turned Shego's head, forcing the older woman to focus on her face again.
+The vampire growled a little and turned Shego's head, forcing the plasma-wielder to focus on her face again.

 "Baby, come on, think hard.
-This is important," Kim implored.
-She had a feeling that Carmilla was behind this because Shego was telling her to go hang out with Carmilla, someone that she knew Shego did not trust and did not like.
+This is important," Kim beseeched.
+She had a feeling that Carmilla was behind this because Shego told her to go hang out with Carmilla, someone Shego did not trust and did not like.
 She was not sure how Carmilla had gotten to Shego since the blood-redhead had not met her lover as far as she knew.
 She did not mention Carmilla because she did not want to upset Shego while the former thief seemed somewhat in control of her own head.
 She wanted Shego to tell her what was going on without any outside influences that might muddle things up.

 "What kind of red was it?"

 Kim nodded.
-She hated to think this—she would hate to say it later on even more—but Shego was probably right about Carmilla being a vampire.
-It seemed like Carmilla had captured Shego in her thrall; this was the hypnotic power that Kim could barely do.
+She hated to think this – she would hate to say it later on even more – but Shego was probably right about Carmilla being a vampire.
+It seemed like Carmilla had captured Shego in her thrall, which was the hypnotic vampire power that Kim could barely do.
 It would explain why Shego was being so easily controlled, but there was no sign of how the mind-control was going on.
-This was why nothing showed up on the scans, and why Shego continued to see people that were not there.
+This was why nothing showed up on the scans and why Shego continued to see people that were not there.
 Carmilla was there, coming and going through the darkness as she pleased.